keith-turner/mixer/README.md

 	exit|quit
 ```

-Inorder to run Mixer, a Fluo needs to be running.
+Inorder to run Mixer, a Fluo instance needs to be running.
 The following command will start a single machine Fluo development instance.
 After Fluo starts, a `fluo.properties` file containing connection information is created.
 Wait for this file to exists before proceeding.

 ```bash
 ./mixer.sh mini &> mini.log &